• Skip to primary navigation

 14. Schaalsee

-Sometimes the most enjoyable day trips are the ones that don’t receive too much attention from travelers, one of those such places is Schaalsee.
-Schaalsee is a lake which lies east of Hamburg and is the heart of the tranquil Schaalsee Biosphere Reserve.
-From the town of Zarrentin at the lake’s southern end you’ll find walking trails which lead out along the banks of the Schaalsee and into the calm forest surrounding it.
-The reserve isn’t restricted to Schaalsee though, other connecting lakes like the Techiner See and Lassahner See can also be explored.
-Around the lakes there are small sand beaches where you can sunbathe and swim, while it’s also possible to take boats out onto the water.
+Sometimes the most enjoyable day trips are the ones that don’t receive too much attention from travelers.
+One such place is Schaalsee.
+Schaalsee is a lake that lies east of Hamburg and is the heart of the tranquil Schaalsee Biosphere Reserve.
+From the town of Zarrentin at the lake’s southern end, you’ll find walking trails that lead out along the banks of the Schaalsee and into the calm forest surrounding it.
+The reserve isn’t restricted to Schaalsee, though; other connecting lakes like the Techiner See and Lassahner See can also be explored.
+Around the lakes, there are small sand beaches where you can sunbathe and swim; it’s also possible to take boats out onto the water.

 Getting there: There are no public transport connections between Hamburg and Schaalsee, so driving is your only option to get there.